Blessing of same-sex unions in Christian churches: Finland

-The Evangelical Lutheran Church of Finland approved special prayers for same-sex couples following a civil union or marriage.
-The archbishop, who supported the prayers, "called for the church to take a clear and unequivocal stance in support of gay and lesbian couples".
+In the Evangelical Lutheran Church of Finland, church law defines marriage as a union between one man and one woman.
+However, there are special prayers for same-sex couples following a civil union or marriage.
+The archbishop supports these prayers and has "called for the church to take a clear and unequivocal stance in support of gay and lesbian couples".
 Some bishops are willing to ordain gay and lesbian pastors.
-Marriage is by church law still defined as a union between one man and one woman, changing the law would require a 3/4 majority vote among church council voters.

 France

 The United Protestant Church of France performs blessings of same-sex marriages.

 The Union of Protestant Churches of Alsace and Lorraine allowed blessings of same-sex marriages in November 2019.

 Luxembourg

 Both the Protestant Reformed Church of Luxembourg and the Protestant Church of Luxembourg allow the blessing of same-sex marriages.

 Germany

 All 20 Lutheran, United and Reformed churches within the Evangelical Church in Germany perform blessings of same-sex marriages.

 On November 9, 2019 Union of Evangelical Churches allowed blessing of same-sex marriages.